-The Accounting Officer may in such report make recommendations afterconsidering

-the recommendation of the Chief Financial Officer for adjusting the annual budget and

-23 |

-2023/2024

-APPROVED: 30 MAY 2023

-EFFECTIVE DATE: 01 JULY 2023

-Budget Implementation and Monitoring Policy

-for revising the projections of revenues and expenses set out in the service delivery and budget implementation plan
+The Accounting Officer may in such report make recommendations after considering the recommendation of the Chief Financial Officer for adjusting the annual budget and for revising the projections of revenues and expenses set out in the service delivery and budget implementation plan.

-14. REVIEW OF POLICY

-This policy took effect on 01 July 2021 (excluding the amended sections for consideration) an shall be reviewed on an annual basis to ensure that it is in line with the municipality's strategic objectives, good governance, prudent expenditure management and with relevant legislation.
+14. REVIEW OF POLICY This policy took effect on 01 July 2021 (excluding the amended sections for consideration) and shall be reviewed on an annual basis to ensure that it is in line with the municipality's strategic objectives, good governance, prudent expenditure management and with relevant legislation.

-24 |

-2023/2024 APPROVED: 30 MAY 2023 EFFECTIVE DATE: 01 JULY 2023 Budget Implementation and Monitoring Policy
+24 | 2025/2026 APPROVED: MAY 2025 EFFECTIVE DATE: 01 JULY 2025

-BUDGET IMPLEMENTATION AND MONITORING POLICY

-This Policy is effective from the date of approval by the Council, as per the approved system of Delegations of the George Municipality.

-Signed at GEORGE on the day of June 2023.
+BUDGET IMPLEMENTATION AND MONITORING POLICY This Policy is effective from the date of approval by the Council, as per the approved system of Delegations of the George Municipality.
+Signed at GEORGE on the \\\\ day of June 2025.

-DR MR GRATZ MUNICIPAL MANAGER
+MR GW LOUW ACTING MUNICIPAL MANAGER